 (1) Service of all process shall be made by a peace officer, by a person specially appointed by the Commissioner of Public Safety for that purpose or, where a rule so provides, by registered or certified mail.

-(2) A subpoena may be served as provided in Rule 45 without special appointment.
+(2) A subpoena may be served as provided in Rule 45 without a special appointment.

 (d) Summons - Personal Service.
 The summons and complaint shall be served together.
 The plaintiff shall furnish the person making service with such copies as are necessary.
 Service shall be made as follows: